royaloakap/RoyalCNC/Doc/setup.md

    3. Set Connect Type to "SSH".
    4. Click connect.
    5. Type any username then enter to ge to the custom login screen.
-   6. Go to /RoyalSRC/build/login.json for first account.
+   6. Go to /RoyalSRC/assets/config/login.json for first account !!!!.

 # Launch Attacks